 It was April in 2014, and my wife and I desperately needed a holiday.
 We were tired of the beach, though, and so we decided to head up into the mountains.
-After casting about a bit, we decided on Kalimpong in West Bengal, where we could stay as guests of the army, and where my wife could re-live some fond childhood memories.
-Here are six great experiences we discovered while we were in Kalimpong.
+After casting about a bit, we decided on Kalimpong in West Bengal.
+Here we could stay as guests of the army, and where my wife could re-live some fond childhood memories.
+Here are six great things to do in Kalimpong we discovered while we were there.

-We flew Hyderabad-Kolkata-Bagdogra with a couple of hours’ layover in Kolkata, and got to Bagdogra around 12:00 PM.
+We flew Hyderabad-Kolkata-Bagdogra with a couple of hours’ layover in Kolkata and got to Bagdogra at around 12:00 PM.
 Despite being so far north, it was unexpectedly and uncomfortably hot and humid.
 Luckily we weren’t staying there.
-We found a taxi at that airport parking lot (one of the many Mahindra Boleros) willing to take us on the three-hour drive to Kalimpong at about Rs.
+We found a taxi at the airport, willing to take us on the three-hour drive to Kalimpong for about Rs.
 1,000.
-The route was very scenic, but with some very bad patches on the way, and we could feel the temperature drop as we climbed into the hills.
-We got to Kalimpong, with its congested lanes and chaotic traffic, by around 3:00 PM, and it took another half hour or so to find the army guesthouse we were staying in.
+The route was very scenic, but with some very bad patches on the way.
+As we moved further, we could feel the temperature drop as we climbed into the hills.
+We got to Kalimpong, with its congested lanes and chaotic traffic, by around 3:00 PM.
+From here it took another half hour or so to find the army guesthouse we were staying in.
 The weather was cool and humid, and a great start to our holiday.

 EXPERIENCE #1 – Take in the evening view from the helipad & its next-door monastery

 That evening, we walked up to the army helipad at the top of Durpin Hill, and the monastery next to it.
-The view was incredible, but it took some effort to get there because we were mostly walking uphill, the helipad being pretty much the highest point on the hill.
-By the time we finished strolling around the field next to the helipad, it was getting dark and cold, and we didn’t have much time to see the monastery.
+The view was incredible, but it took some effort to get there because we were mostly walking uphill.
+The helipad is located pretty much the highest point on the hill.
+By the time we finished strolling around the field next to the helipad, it was getting dark and cold.
+Therefore we didn’t have much time to see the monastery.
 But we did catch its magical view of the lights of Kalimpong town in the dark.
-Heading back, the cold breeze and unlit roads made the walk a little uncomfortable, though we did pass many a small warmly lit shack in which locals had gathered for conversations over tea—or something stronger.
+Heading back, the cold breeze and unlit roads made the walk a little uncomfortable.
+On the way, we did pass some small warmly lit shacks in which locals had gathered for conversations over tea—or something stronger.

 EXPERIENCE #2 – Stroll around on Deolo Hill in the rain

-The next day, we took another taxi—driven by the brother of our previous day’s driver—up to Deolo hill, one of the two hills Kalimpong rests between (the other being Durpin).
-[Considering Kalimpong’s sleepy nature, we thought it might be a good idea to retain the driver’s services for the rest of the trip, rather than trying to find a new taxi every time we wanted to go somewhere.
+The next day, we took another taxi up to Deolo hill.
+It is one of the two hills Kalimpong rests between (the other being Durpin).
+Considering Kalimpong’s sleepy nature, we thought it might be a good idea to retain the driver’s services for the rest of the trip.
+It would be an arduous task of finding a new taxi every time we wanted to go somewhere.
 We turned out to be right; finding and hailing a passing taxi is next to impossible in Kalimpong.

-If you are ever there, you could get in touch with the brothers Amar (+917407257023) or Bhuvan (+919932354099) to see if they can drive you around.]
-On the way up to the hill, we stopped at Dr. Graham’s Homes, a sprawling colonial-era residential school campus in the forest, that also has an impressive (if slightly run-down) old church that’s worth a look.
+If you are ever there, you could get in touch with the brothers Amar (+917407257023) or Bhuvan (+919932354099) for car services.
+On the way up to the hill, we stopped at Dr. Graham’s Homes.
+This is a sprawling colonial-era residential school campus in the forest, that also has an impressive old church that’s worth a look.

 By the time we got to Deolo Hill, it was overcast, cold and drizzling, with the clouds enveloping the entire hill.
-The park at the top of the hill has lots of viewpoints with different views of Kalimpong and its surroundings, all of which were obscured by the low clouds.
-Despite this, it was still loads of fun exploring the hill’s park through the fog and drizzle with prayer flags flapping in the wind overhead, and admiring the construction of a local’s house built on the steep slope of the valley.
+The park at the top of the hill has lots of viewpoints with different views of Kalimpong and its surroundings.
+But most were obscured by the low clouds.
+Despite this, it was still loads of fun exploring the hill’s park through the fog and drizzle with prayer flags flapping in the wind overhead.
+We spent quite some time admiring the construction of a local’s house built on the steep slope of the valley.
 And when we had enough, we warmed ourselves with some tea at the Deolo Tourist Lodge on the hilltop.